Behind the Scenes: Caring for your family papers -Part 1

 Irish Harbour Authorities

-Dublin Port and Docks Board – the majority of the records are still held by the authority themselves but the National Archives hold minutes of the Ballast Office Committee from 1708, letter books from the 1850s and records of operations relating to Custom House Docks from 1912.
+Dublin Port and Docks Board – the majority of the records are still held by the authority themselves but the National Archives hold minutes of their predecessors, the Ballast Office Committee from 1708, letter books from the 1850s and records of operations relating to Custom House Docks from 1912.

 Waterford Harbour Commissioners – The largest surviving collection of harbour records in the country dating from its inception in 1816, including a complete set of Board minutes.
 Pilot station returns books exist in an almost unbroken run from 1817 concerning returns filled in at the stations of Passage and Dunmore.
 Maps, plans and drawings survive from early 19th century and a large quantity of operational records relating to the engineer’s department relating primarily to harbour engineer William Friel’s career from 1890s to his retirement in the 1960s.